simao-ferreira/dotfiles/i3/README.md

 Bumblebee *auto-magically* detects the necessity to use Nvidia graphics.
 When necessary it's possible to define in steam which games run from start with nvidia, Set up a variable in the environment `sudo sh -c 'echo OPTIMUS_PREFIX=\"primusrun\" >> /etc/environment'`.
 Logout and login the desktop sessions.
 Then in steam client select the game from the library page, right-click, and select properties.
 Click the SET LAUNCH OPTIONS button and specify `$OPTIMUS_PREFIX %command%`for the command line.
+A simpler option is just to set directly launche options to  `primusrun %command%`.

+Some games refuse to start with any of the above configurations.

 For GOG games, download the `.sh` file and run it `sh <game-name.sh>`